dataspecer/ds-wdoi/source/preprocessing/README.md

 ## Loading into search service (5. phase)

 The phase loads labels and aliases into a search service - elastic search.
-Assuming the Elastic search runs on client from `utils.elastic_search.py` .
+Assuming the Elastic search runs on client from `utils.elastic_search.py`.
+The main script is `5_loading.py`

 - inputs:
   - optional argument for languages extracration